This post may contain affiliate links. For more information, read my disclosure policy.

 3. Once the syrup mixture boils take it off the heat and add vanilla and salt.

-4. Pour your hot marshmallow mixture over the popcorn and stir.
+4. Pour your hot marshmallow mixture over the popcorn in a large mixing bowl and stir.
 Be sure to get all the gooey mixture off the bottom of the pan so it coats all the popcorn.
 The mixture is HOT at this point so be careful!

 5. When it’s time for form the balls, remember that this is super sticky.
-I like to rub some extra Challenge Butter on my hands to grease them so the popcorn doesn’t stick.
+I like to rub some extra butter on my hands to grease them so the popcorn doesn’t stick.
 You can also spray your hands with nonstick cooking spray.

 popcorn balls with challenge butter package